 Can You Put Sunscreen on a New Tattoo?

-The ingredients included within most sunscreens and creams will be too harsh for the sensitive area and could cause irritation and other unwanted side-effects, including prolonged healing times.
+The ingredients included within most sunscreens and creams will be too harsh for the sensitive area during the healing process, and could cause irritation and other unwanted side-effects, such as itching and prolonged healing times.

 Tattoos and Fading in the Sun